-An amount is not shown for a variety of reasons.
-For example, a chain of retail stores may have signed five-year, noncancelable leases to rent retail space for $1 million per year.
-This commitment needs to be disclosed to the readers of the balance sheet.
-However, if none of the $5 million is actually due as of the balance sheet date, there is no liability amount to be recorded in a liability account.
+A chain of retail stores may have signed five-year, noncancelable leases to rent retail space for $1 million per year.
+This significant commitment must be disclosed to the readers of the balance sheet.
+However, if the $5 million pertains to future dates, there is no liability amount to be reported on the current balance sheet.